 The goal of First Steps is to help Hoosier families make sure their infants and toddlers receive services now to help them in the future.
-Services through First Steps are designed to meet the developmental needs of the child; Except in limited circumstances, First Steps does not provide services to meet medical needs.
+Services through First Steps are designed to meet the developmental needs of the child, except in limited circumstances.
+First Steps does not provide services to meet medical needs.

-The sixteen services available through First Steps include:
+Services available through First Steps include: